SalmonMode/salmonmode.github.io/_posts/2020-05-11-lets-talk-about-cypress.md

 #### How is this false?

 You can do this with Selenium as well.
 Selenium doesn't "force you to act like a user".
+It provides direct access to the JavaScript runtime, so you can take whatever shortcuts you need on the frontend, and you can hit the backend directly if needed without Selenium in the same tests that use Selenium.
 This just seems like a disingenuous claim to make.

 #### How is this harmful?

 Yet more negativity towards Selenium, and more excuses for poor tests.
+It suggests that you can't write fast tests without Cypress, and that you're somehow locked in to taking things step by step exactly as a user would.

 ### "Key Differences: Cypress is not flaky."